AdobeDocs/experience-manager-65.en/help/forms/using/invoke-form-data-model-services.md

 The following sample script uses the `guidelib.dataIntegrationUtils.executeOperation` API to invoke the `GETOrder` service operation configured in the `employeeOrder` form data model.

 The `GETOrder` operation takes the value in the `Order ID` form field as input for the `orderId` argument and returns order quantity value in the `success` callback function.
-The output values do not populate in the specified form fields if you use the `success` callback function.
+If you use the `success` callback function, the mapping in `outputs` section does not display appropriate results.

 ```
 var operationInfo = {